"4 To Finish" Guarantee Program

 - Declare a major and minor if applicable by the end of the third semester after matriculation.

-All science majors (except Geology and Environmental Science), Interdisciplinary Educational
+All science majors (except Geosciences and Environmental Science), Liberal Studies

-- **Beginning Fall 2020, first-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form. (available August 22, 2022)
+- **Beginning Fall 2020, first-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form (deadline for 2023-24 has now passed).

 - **Students will be required to create, receive approval for, and maintain a 4-year schedule in Student Planning.
 Note that 4-year plans will not be approved if students include courses taken outside Cal Lutheran.